 Understanding the Accounting Talent Shortage

-Declining Pipeline at the Entry Level
+Declining pipeline at the entry level

 According to the AICPA's 2023 trends report, the number of accounting graduates entering the workforce has declined meaningfully over the past five years.
 Accounting as a career has faced competition from higher-compensation technology and finance roles, and the perceived ROI of the 150-credit-hour CPA requirement has deterred candidates who might otherwise have entered the profession.
-The result is a narrower entry-level pipeline feeding into the mid-level roles that companies need most.
+The result is a narrower entry-level pipeline feeding into the mid-level roles that growing companies need most.

 The shortage is not uniform across experience levels.
-Junior accounting talent (0–3 years) remains relatively accessible, while senior accounting talent (8+ years in Director or CFO-track roles) is expensive but findable.
-The critical gap is specifically at the 5–10 year mark: accountants who are experienced enough to own complex processes independently – month-end close, AR/AP management, audit prep – but who are still willing to do the hands-on execution work rather than purely managing others.
+Junior accounting talent (zero to three years) remains relatively accessible.
+Senior accounting talent at the Director or CFO-track level is expensive but findable.
+The critical gap is at the five-to-ten-year mark: accountants experienced enough to own complex processes independently – month-end close, AR/AP management, audit prep – but still willing to do the hands-on execution work rather than purely managing others.
+This is exactly the profile that growing companies need most, and exactly the profile that's hardest to find.

 Why Growing Companies Feel the Shortage Most

-Brand Disadvantage in Recruiting
+Brand disadvantage in recruiting

-Geographic Concentration
+Geographic concentration

-Compensation Escalation
+Compensation escalation

 How Leading CFOs Are Responding

-The most significant structural response to the US shortage is the shift toward global accounting talent.
-This is a shift that represents a talent access strategy that removes the geographic constraint and opens the hiring aperture to a global pool of experienced, US GAAP-proficient professionals.
+The most significant structural response to the shortage is the shift toward global accounting talent – a strategy that removes the geographic constraint and opens the hiring aperture to a global pool of experienced, US GAAP-proficient professionals.
+Companies that have made this shift consistently report that global accounting talent, when properly sourced and vetted, is equivalent in quality to what they were finding domestically before the shortage intensified.

-Moving from Reactive to Proactive Hiring
+Moving from reactive to proactive hiring

 The Offshore Accounting Talent Pool